Atticus29/dataJitsu/bugs.md

 - [x] //TODO createMoveInVideo from form submission

 # Resolved issues
+- [x] View All Matches Button Remains upon logout for admin and over-ride ppl. alike (unknown for paid ppl.)
+- [x] Rating a match toggles back and forth between your current vote and your old vote
+- [x] Tests are failing because of unsubscription error
 - [x] Winner declaration directive not working
 - [x] Ending the annotation not working
 - [x] Upon rating an annotation previously unrated, it will navigate you to another unrated video (possibly the next unrated video??)